isheglov/co2-sensor-script/README.md

 sudo systemctl start co2sensor.service
 ```

+## Web Interface

+The web interface provides real-time data visualization and displays the current CO2, temperature, and humidity readings.
+Access it at http://localhost:5000 (or replace localhost with your Raspberry Pi’s IP address if accessing from another device).

+### Web Pages:

+- index.html: Main dashboard for real-time data visualization.
+- current.html: Shows the latest sensor readings.

 ## License

 This project is licensed under the MIT License - see the [LICENCE](LICENSE) file for details.